 It is notable that the Z6 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T2i does not offer wifi capability.
+In contrast, the T2i does not provide wifi capability.

-The Z6 is a recent model that features in the current product line-up of Nikon.
-In contrast, the T2i has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T2i was succeeded by the Canon T3i.
+Both the T2i and the Z6 have been discontinued, but can regularly be found used on eBay.
+The T2i was replaced by the Canon T3i, while the Z6 was followed by the Nikon Z6 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Which of the two cameras – the Canon T2i or the Nikon Z6 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Less heavy: Is lighter (by 145g or 21 percent) and hence easier to carry around.

 - Longer lasting: Can take more shots (440 versus 310) on a single battery charge.

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

 - More affordable: Was introduced into a lower priced category (65 percent cheaper at launch).